jrnold/r4ds-exercise-solutions/docs/graphics-for-communication.md

 <div class='question'>
 Change the display of the presidential terms by:

+1. Combining the two variants shown above.
+2. Improving the display of the y axis.
+3. Labeling each term with the name of the president.
+4. Adding informative plot labels.
+5. Placing breaks every 4 years (this is trickier than it seems!).

 </div>

 <div class='answer'>

->    1. Combining the two variants shown above.
->    2. Improving the display of the y axis.
->    3. Labelling each term with the name of the president.
->    4. Adding informative plot labels.
->    5. Placing breaks every 4 years (this is trickier than it seems!).

 ```r
 years <- lubridate::make_date(seq(year(min(presidential$start)),